 - Completed and signed application form

-- Two passport-sized photos with a white background that were taken within the past six months
+- 2 passport-sized photos taken within the past 6 months

-- A passport valid for at least six more months with no fewer than three blank pages
+- A passport valid for at least 6 more months with no fewer than 3 blank pages

-- A health certificate issued in the past three months
+- A health certificate issued in the past 3 months

 - Any additional documents based on profession

 Keep in mind that Taiwan’s authorities may ask for more documents on a case-by-case basis.
-All records should be in English or Chinese, and they must be translated by an official translator and authenticated by a Taiwanese overseas diplomatic mission.
+All records should be in English or Mandarin Chinese, and they must be translated by an official translator and authenticated by one of Taiwan’s diplomatic missions.

 - Completing the application form